Complete SMS Setup Guide

 Track how recipients are responding to your messages.

-1. In the left-hand menu, click Inbound
+1. In the left-hand menu, click Conversations

 View Message History